Creative and Fun Bowling Fundraiser Ideas

 5. Corporate lane sponsorships

 Offer local businesses the chance to sponsor a lane for the night.
 In return, display their logos on lane screens, banners, or t-shirts.
 This creates additional revenue while giving sponsors visibility.
+See how to plan your charity auction for a sponsor outreach timeline and tier structure you can adapt for bowling fundraisers.

 6. Trick shot competitions